-- → Make sure that the detector is off (circuit breaker 5 on 0, control panel switched off and power cable disconnected) and in horizontal position. - → Make sure the drain connector is not connected. - → Loosen the filling plug (1) (Fig. 14). - → Install the funnel in the filling opening (3).
+- → Make sure that the detector is off (circuit breaker 5 at O, the control panel screen is off) and in a horizontal position. - → Make sure that the detector is off (circuit breaker 🚳 at O, control panel switched off and power cable disconnected) and in a horizontal position. - → Make sure the drain connector is not connected. - → Loosen the filling plug (1) (Fig. 14). - → Install the funnel in the filling opening (3). - → Put the funnel (included with the detector) in the oil fill opening (3).